rahimlaiwalla/Calendar-MVP/README.md

 **Create PostgreSQL database**

-_I am currently in progress of building an automatic database seeding script, so please follow the manual instructions below:_
+_I am currently in procress of building an automatic database seeding script, so please follow the manual instructions below:_

   1. Enter into the schema.sql file.

-  1. Scroll down to the copy commands and please change the path of the files to the file path in your directory.
+  1. Scroll down to the copy commands, and please change the path of the files to the respective csv file paths in your directory.

   1. Please copy and paste the contents of the entire schema.sql file into your PostgreSQL Interactive Terminal, psql.

+  1. Please change the postgres_username key in the config.js file to your psql username.

 **Start server on port 3131**
  ```bash